-The 2021 ASHA Convention program will offer 31 topic areas developed by 47 expert audiologists and speech-language pathologists.
-These topics will reflect how the professions have expanded and shifted to meet the new demands we encountered and will continue to face in the future.
-You will also find issues that have affected our current state of practice, such as social justice and public health—as well as the new ASHA Assistants Certification Program—infused into the topics.
+The 2022 ASHA Convention program offers 31 topic areas developed by 43 expert audiologists, speech-language pathologists and CSD scientists.
+These topics will reflect how the professions have expanded and shifted to meet the new demands we encountered and the resilience we continue to build as we face the future.
+You will also find content on issues that have affected our current state of practice, such as social justice and public health infused into the topics.

-Keeping with the tradition of offering a robust and powerful convention experience, the 2021 ASHA Convention will showcase some new and updated features:
+The past two years have caused us to reflect in many ways.
+While our theme celebrates resilience, it also celebrates what we have discovered about how we learn in the past 24 months.
+Keeping with the tradition of offering a robust and powerful convention experience, and honoring our evolving state of learning, the 2022 ASHA Convention will showcase some new and updated features:

 Co-Chair, Audiology Co-Chair, Speech-Language Pathology